Outdoors

 High atop the Cumberland Plateau, our wooded 550-acre campus provides numerous opportunities for outdoor adventure and environmental education.
 Whether you're new to the woods or already an avid outdoors enthusiast we'll get you wilderness ready through Adventure Education and our afternoon Outdoor Adventure program.
 Join the mountain biking team or the climbing club.

 Weekend activities often include hikes, camping trips, climbing, and caving expeditions.
 The campus location on the Cumberland Plateau provides numerous places to hike, mountain bike, rock climb, kayak, and rappel.
-Caves in the area offer a seemingly never-ending opportunity to go spelunking.
-A Bouldering Cave and and two MoonBoards, interactive training walls that connect students to a global community of climbers through shared problems and competitive performance rankings, provide avid rock climbers the chance to practice climbing skills indoors before they tackle the bluffs of the Sewanee area.
+Caves in the area offer a seemingly never-ending opportunity to go spelunking and a recently established, student-led EcoSAS club provides even more opportunities for exploring the area!

 Adventure Education